avensat/VideaCMS/README.md

 ## What is VideaCMS

-VideaCMS is content management system created for "videos maker" the main purpose is to provide a place where the "video maker" can reunite her community and share content.
+VideaCMS is content management system created for "videos makers" the main purpose is to provide a place where the "videos makers" can reunite their community and share content.
 ## How to install ?

-Before installing you need PHP 7.1 and Composer
+Before installing you need PHP 7.2 and Composer

 ### Clone the repository